velheor/carrental/README.md

-# Restful web project for car rental using postman.
+# Restful web project for car rental.
+API is provided using postman.